Cesare Alessandro Scaglia: Diplomatic career

 Contarini's reference to "a present of pictures" also underlines the way in which Scaglia and others at the time used art and gifts towards diplomatic ends.
 Scaglia's influence in England waned after Buckingham's murder in 1628, though he still had a few contacts there.
 He also possessed unusual favor with King Charles I of England.

 In his diplomatic correspondence, Scaglia is known to have made use of multiple numerical ciphers, a common practice in diplomacy and espionage at the time.

-Exile and Death
+Exile and death

 After being recalled to Savoy, Scaglia left London, but decided to remain in Brussels, in the Spanish Netherlands, disobeying the summons.
 At this point nearly all direct communication between Scaglia and the Duke of Savoy ceased.

 His time in Brussels has been described as a self-imposed exile, as his pro-Spanish sentiments made him unwelcome while Savoy was pursuing a pro-French policy.
-However, the location also positioned him participate actively in international politics in an unofficial capacity.
+However, the location also positioned him to participate actively in international politics in an unofficial capacity.
 During this time, he continued to carry on correspondence with many influential diplomatic figures, and the government of Savoy may have considered him a potential means of realigning Savoy with Spain, should its French alliance have become untenable.

 In or after 1637, he entered the Recollects Convent in Antwerp, where he died in 1641.